MAIA-Group-Projects/SE3D/Weekly Reports/README.md

 ### Basel

-- I have read about Point Cloud Library (PCL) using the article ("A Survey of Rigid 3D Pointcloud Registration Algorithms Ben Bellekens, Vincent Spruyt, Rafael Berkvens, and Maarten Weyn") and the documentation on PCL website.
+- I have read about Point Cloud Library (PCL) using the article ("A Survey of Rigid 3D Pointcloud Registration Algorithms.
+Ben Bellekens, Vincent Spruyt, Rafael Berkvens, and Maarten Weyn") and the documentation on PCL website.
 - I am going to prepare some code to show to strengthen the knowledge about PCL next team meeting .